rysavy-ondrej/Ironstone/SmartMetering/Readme.md

 To simulate a real world situation, the NREL datatset https://data.nrel.gov/submissions/69 was used as the source of data.
 The data set contains values of power demands for 200 households meassured every 10 minutes.
-To get more realistic data we used the data set for reference points and "computes" every single second actual values of demand, voltage and current using a random generator:
+To get more realistic data we used the data set for reference points and compute every second actual values of demand, voltage and current using a random generator:

 * Voltage is kept in the interval of 229 - 231 V.